 Types of Ownership

 Real estate can be owned by two or more persons.
-This process is also known as taking title on a purchase.
+This process is also known as taking the title on a purchase.
 Both individuals and corporations can also hold title on a property.
+Our Real Estate Lawyers can help you with Types of Home Ownership.

 In Ontario, there are four fundamental ways in which many persons can take on the title on a property.
 It is recommended that each person obtain independent legal advice to understand the potential liability as a property owner.